 Recently, we announced InVision Studio, the world’s most advanced screen design tool.
-Leading up to Studio’s public arrival in January 2018, we’ve also announced demo events all over the world, and recently demoed it for a packed house in New York City.
+Leading up to Studio’s public arrival in early 2018, we’ve also announced demo events all over the world, and recently demoed it for a packed house in New York City.
 Amid all this excitement, we keep hearing one thing—this is the tool that brings all of the needs of digital product designers into one holistic platform.

 Studio was born out of insights gained by working closely with some of the world’s best design teams, and finding inspiration in how they create the world’s most beloved products.

 To learn more about what goes into designing a product design platform for digital product designers, we caught up with Tom Giannattasio.
 Today, Tom leads the Studio product team, but spent years as a designer — previously working at Sabre, Twitter, and MIT.

 Back in January 2016, InVision acquired Giannattasio’s company Macaw, creator of design-to-code and screen design tools.

 By the time the Macaw team joined InVision, he realized how deep the tooling problems in the design industry reached. “[These problems are] felt by pretty much every digital team in the world,” Giannattasio says.
 “I remember Clark [Valberg, InVision CEO] said to me, ‘Hey, let’s go after this whole thing.’ ”“When I joined InVision, I remember Clark said to me, ‘Hey, let’s go after this whole thing.’ ”

 Giannattasio started with a complete, thorough “gap analysis” of the entire design tooling industry, researching every tool intended for even the smallest part of the design workflow.